fluid-tools/wavflip/LIBRARY_REQUIREMENTS.md

 ## Next Steps

-1. **Create database schema** in `db/schema/library.ts`
+1. **Create database schema** in `db/schema/vault.ts`
 2. **Set up basic page structure** with routing
 3. **Build core components** for vault/folder/project views
 4. **Implement drag and drop** with @dnd-kit
 5. **Add versioning UI** for track management
 6. **Polish and optimize** for production use

-This document serves as the single source of truth for the library system implementation.
+This document serves as the single source of truth for the vault system implementation.